knoepfel/art-fhicl/README.md

      "physics", and "outputs" is keyword-face ONLY if these identifiers occur at the start of a line.
 If the indentation facility is enabled, this happens automatically.

+ (2) The character '#' or sequence of characters "//", when appearing in a string literal will be parsed as the beginning of a comment.